-Having a high level of confidence is important because it reveals to the world how we operate plus it also influences the opinions others have of us.
-Chances are that if you portray a strong level of confidence, you will attract others who also have a strong level of confidence.
+Having a high level of confidence is important because it reveals to the world how we operate and it also influences the opinions others have of us.
+Chances are if you portray a strong level of confidence, you’ll attract others who also have a strong level of confidence.

 One distinction that needs to be made is that being confident can also be perceived as being arrogant, being abrupt or even rude.
-While other people’s opinions of us should not matter, I believe it is important to be respectful of others and behave in a way that reveals who we truly are.
+While other people’s opinions of us shouldn’t matter, I believe it’s important to be respectful of others and behave in a way that reveals who we truly are.

-While there are a number of mindset-related things that can help increase our confidence such as actually deciding to be more confident, having a positive frame of mind or having integrity in everything we do, I’d like to share some practical things that can be done to help boost our confidence so that we feel good about who we are and where we are heading in life.
+While there are several mindset-related things that can help increase our confidence such as actually deciding to be more confident, having a positive frame of mind or having integrity in everything we do, I’d like to share practical things that can be done to help boost our confidence so we feel good about who we are and where we’re heading in life.

-Here are 10 things you can do starting today to increase your confidence.
+Here are ten things you can do starting today to increase your confidence.

 - Dress impeccably.
 There is something about people who are dressed sharply which portrays them as having more confidence.
-It may seem to be such a simple thing to do but it will work almost all the time.
-Those who present themselves well give off the impression to others that they are professional, capable and confident.
+It may seem to be such a simple thing to do, but it will work almost all the time.
+Those who present themselves well give off the impression to others that they’re professional, capable and confident.
 Paying a little more attention to how we dress can make a big difference to our confidence.

 - Maintain a good posture.
 Those who slouch, are hunched over or move around with their head looking towards the floor do not radiate a lot of confidence.
 Standing tall, smiling more and being present while maintaining a good posture all help to increase our confidence and how we feel about ourselves.
 A good posture also helps when we walk.
 Just notice how people around you walk and pick out who you think is a confident person.

 - Speak slowly.
 Confident people are generally very thoughtful about their words.
-They don’t tend to shoot off the hip, only to later regret something they have said.
+They don’t shoot off the hip, only to later regret something they’ve said.
 One way to be thoughtful with our words is to speak slowly.
 That way, we’re able to give our mind the time to formulate what we need to say.
 Our words convey our values, our beliefs and our integrity, therefore we must be careful with the words we choose.

-- Do one thing that you have been putting off.
-Oftentimes we put off doing things that we perceive to be risky.
-In order to overcome this, we can take one small action which can generate momentum to achieve something we want.
-It could having a difficult conversation with someone, making a phone call that we’ve been avoiding, or finally enrolling in a course that can be the start of a new career.
+- Do one thing you have been putting off.
+Often, we put off doing things we perceive to be risky.
+To overcome this, we can take one small action which can generate momentum to achieve something we want.
+It could be having a difficult conversation with someone, making a phone call that we’ve been avoiding, or finally enrolling in a course that can be the start of a new career.
 Doing one thing can make all the difference.

 - Confide in a mentor or trusted advisor.
-It is helpful to have people in our life who can tell us exactly what we need to hear.
-Sometimes we may not like what they have to say but that is the power of having such a relationship with someone we totally trust.
-This mentor or advisor can offer guidance when needed plus they can also offer resources that can move us forward in life.
-Having someone offer us guidance can certainly help in boosting our confidence.
+It’s helpful to have people in our life who can tell us exactly what we need to hear.
+Sometimes we may not like what they have to say, but that’s the power of having such a relationship with someone we totally trust.
+This mentor or advisor can offer guidance when needed and they can also offer resources that can move us forward in life.
+Having someone offer us guidance can help boost our confidence.

 - Take small risks.
 Nothing builds up confidence like taking risks.
 Confidence is acquired as a result of taking risks.
 It can be as simple as standing up and speaking when in a group setting, at a networking or social event.
 Another small risk can be to give praise or compliment someone.
 The key to building confidence is to be willing to take small risks then gradually increase the level of risk we’re prepared to take.

 Our level of confidence tells others a lot about us.
-If we want to be known as someone who can be trusted, has integrity and walks their talk, then it is important to have a high level of confidence.
+If we want to be known as someone who can be trusted, has integrity and walks their talk, it’s important to have a high level of confidence.
 These practical steps can be just the encouragement you need to increase your confidence.